Decent not to fail in offices of tenderness

 I wonder, looking back on many experiences many of which are very happy experiences in which many very kind people in various parts of the world have been very kind to me and have made me feel very much one of their family ...
 I wonder during all this time of beating about, if all of this, lumped together, can equal that wonderful feeling of great genuine kindness and hospitality which was always given to me under the kindly roof of Sylvan House.
 As one gets older one expects to lose the run of many old land marks, and after feeling sorry for a minute or two one settles down to look ahead and not astern, but the passing of Sylvan House to me seems like as if the roof of St Paul's has fallen in.
 What a good thing it is that one does not lose ones memory of things, and that the memory of things cannot be sold with the things.

 In those days, i.e. just after WW 1, and all other things being equal, the journey from Bombay to London took two to three weeks.

-* Bright's disease is a historical classification of kidney diseases that would be described in modern medicine as acute or chronic nephritis.
+* Bright's Disease was a classification of kidney diseases that would be described in modern medicine as acute or chronic nephritis.
 The term is no longer used, as diseases are now classified according to their more fully understood causes.
 [Doesn't sound like me - must have nicked it from Wikipedia.]